 How has the involvement of the military shaped Indonesia’s Covid-19 response, and has the Indonesian Military’s (TNI) role in countering the pandemic altered the balance of civil-military relations?

+The Indonesia Democracy Hallmark Research Initiative offers collaborative research grants on a competitive basis each year.
 Grants are offered for joint research projects with external Indonesian collaborators that deal with the key research themes:

 - Islam and democracy.